 What is an example of crowdfunding?

-Example of a successful crowdfunding project was The Veronica Mars Movie Project.
-Fundraiser Rob Thomas used crowdfunding to fund for the movie.
+An example of a successful crowdfunding project is The Veronica Mars Movie Project.
+Fundraiser Rob Thomas used crowdfunding to fund the movie.
 The project was a great success surpassing their $2 million goals by an additional $3 million.
 The crowdfunding project also gained international reach.